 A. You should apply no later than the earliest college admission deadline of the colleges that your dependent child is considering.
-For the program at Wentworth, we ask that you apply by November 18, 2016.
+For the program at Wentworth, we ask that you submit your application by October 18, 2019.

 Q. What is the value of a TE Scholarship?